samringer/samringer.github.io/_posts/2018-10-27-Wasserstein_Distance.md

 The last piece in the jigsaw is making sure the function the discriminator learns is 1-Lipschitz.
 This is still an ongoing area of research.
 So far the different approaches taken have been fairly hacky.
 They include:

-* Clipping the weights of all the weight matricies inside the discriminator so they stay within a fixed value.
+* Clipping the weights of all the weight matrices inside the discriminator so they stay within a fixed value.
 This is what was done in the [original WGAN paper](https://arxiv.org/abs/1701.07875).
 * Adding an extra term to our learnt Wasserstein distance loss function.
 This term penalises the discriminator if the norm of the gradients differ from 1.
 The resulting architecture is called [WGAN-GP](https://arxiv.org/abs/1704.00028), the GP standing for *Gradient-Penalty*.
 * [Spectral normalisation](https://arxiv.org/abs/1802.05957).
 This idea is more theoretically sound than the methods above.
 Each weight matrix of the discriminator is normalised in proportion to its largest eigenvalue.
 Doing so limits the 'stretchiness' of each matrix and ensures they are 1-Lipschitz.